 WHAT CAN YOU DO WITH LEMONS?

 Oh, so many things!
-You can use them in your tea or to make drinks, salad dressings, savory dishes and even desserts.
+You can use them in your tea or make drinks, salad dressings, savory dishes, and even desserts.
 Below are a few examples to get you inspired:

 A LITTLE CAUTION ABOUT CONSUMING LEMON JUICE